arses-ui/Barnacles/README.md

 # Introduction
 <font size=4>

-This project is my submission for the DALI application challenge, focused on the  detection and counting of barnacles in images.
-Motivated by a desire to compare different methodologies, I developed and evaluated three distinct pipelines: traditional computer vision techniques, a custom-trained deep learning model (YOLOv11), and an approach leveraging an external API.
-This comparative study not only aims to identify the most effective solution, but also to highlight the strengths and limitations of classical rule-based methods versus modern deep learning architectures like YOLOv11.
+My DALI application challenge project focuses on detecting and counting barnacles in images.
+To find the most effective approach, I developed and evaluated two distinct methodologies: a pipeline built on traditional computer vision techniques and another using fine-tuned deep learning models, specifically YOLOv11.

+This comparative study aims to not only identify the superior solution but also to illuminate the strengths and limitations of classical rule-based methods versus modern deep learning architectures.
+Each pipeline's development and evaluation, complete with observations and analysis, are thoroughly documented in dedicated Jupyter notebooks.
+An additional README in the `Finetune_model` subdirectory details my learning journey with the deep learning models.
-The chosen pipelines were selected based on the following motivations:

-1. Traditional Computer Vision: To establish a baseline and explore popular rule-based methods.
-2. Fine Tuning pre-trained Model: To utilize deep learning’s capabilities and benchmark them against classical techniques.

-Each pipeline is properly documented and evaluated in its respective Jupyter notebook.
-These notebooks are supplemented with observations observations and analysis to offer my understandings.

-Feel free to reach out with any questions or suggestions regarding this project.
+I'm eager for any questions or suggestions you might have about this project.

 ## Quick demo

 ![alt text](Demo/DALIdemo.gif)

-watch the demo video [here!]
+P.S The app isn't as informative or telling as the notebooks.
+I would suggest reading the notebooks to learn more about the project.

 ## Table of Contents
-[Installation](#installation) &nbsp;&nbsp;&nbsp;&nbsp; [Output](#output) &nbsp;&nbsp;&nbsp;&nbsp; [Files](#files) &nbsp;&nbsp;&nbsp;&nbsp; [Dependencies](#dependencies) &nbsp;&nbsp;&nbsp;&nbsp; [Conclusion](#conclusion) &nbsp;&nbsp;&nbsp;&nbsp; [Learning Process](#learning-process) &nbsp;&nbsp;&nbsp;&nbsp; [Author](#author)
+[Installation](#installation) &nbsp;&nbsp;&nbsp;&nbsp;  [Files](#files) &nbsp;&nbsp;&nbsp;&nbsp; [Dependencies](#dependencies) &nbsp;&nbsp;&nbsp;&nbsp; [Conclusion](#conclusion) &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; [Author](#author)

 ## Installation